Persecution of homosexuals in Nazi Germany: Continued existence

 Historian Alexander Zinn estimates about one quarter of German homosexual men were investigated during the Nazi era, and that up to one tenth of those were imprisoned.
 According to Zinn, this rate is evidence of indifference among the general German population towards homosexuality; denunciation of consensual homosexual relations was less common.
 Zinn said that while all homosexuals in Nazi Germany suffered from the indirect effects of criminalization, their lives cannot be reduced to fear of arrest, and they retained a limited degree of personal freedom.
 Even before 1933, many homosexual men married women, and the Nazis' rise to power provided an added incentive, although such marriages were usually unhappy.
 Homosexual desires did not go away; some men sought homosexual contact outside of marriage, risking denunciation by an unhappy wife.
 Some men organized lavender marriages with lesbians they had known before 1933.
 Although nearly all homosexuals tried to avoid the attention of the authorities, men continued to find sexual partners at Kreuzberg bathhouses and Münzstrasse movie theaters, and by cruising in places such as Alexanderplatz and the Friedrichstrasse in Berlin.
 Many suffered from disrupted relationships, loneliness, or loss of self-esteem.
 A significant number of homosexual and bisexual men, including 25 percent of those persecuted in Hamburg, committed suicide.

 According to historian Manfred Herzer, homosexual men and women who avoided persecution "belonged to the willing subjects and beneficiaries of the Nazi state just like other German men and women".
 The likelihood of being persecuted was lower for those who suppressed their sex lives or served the higher goals of Nazism.
 Some German homosexuals joined the Nazi Party or fought for Germany during World War II.
 War and armed service provided an opportunity for sexual encounters with other men, both civilians and members of the armed services.
-There were also opportunities for non-consensual sex with other soldiers, subordinates, people from occupied countries, and prisoners.
-Both types of sex might be practiced by men who did not identify as homosexual.
+There were also opportunities for sexual assault of other soldiers, subordinates, people from occupied countries, and prisoners.
+Both might be practiced by men who did not identify as homosexual.
 During the last years of the war, there were increased opportunities for sexual encounters in bombed-out cities.

-Himmler ordered culturally prominent German homosexuals to be ignored and required his permission to be obtained before they were arrested.
-For example, writer Erich Ebermayer continued living with his male partner during the Nazi dictatorship; other homosexual couples, and the bisexual actor Gustaf Gründgens, were left alone.
+In October 1937, Himmler ordered that actors and artists should only be detained for homosexual acts with his authorization, unless they were caught in the act.